-Under the Property Management Agreement, the Property Manager is entitled to a fee comprising 3% of the Company's Gross Rental Income and Interest Income from finance lease per year, plus 2% of the Company's EBITDA before deducting fees payable to the Fund Manager and Property Manager and after deducting interest expense from lease liabilities for the relevant period, exclusive of value-added tax, provided that such fee shall not exceed 1% of the Net Asset Value of the property Management Fee is structured to ensure that the Property Manager provides superior service to the Company and the Properties that the Property Manager oversees.
+Under the Property Management Agreement, the Property Manager is entitled to a fee comprising 3% of the Company's Gross Rental Income and Interest Income from finance lease per year, plus 2% of the Company's EBITDA before deducting fees payable to the Fund Manager and Property Manager and after deducting interest expense from lease liabilities for the relevant period, exclusive of value-added tax, provided that such fee shall not exceed 1% of the Net Asset Value of the properties being managed, as provided under the rules of the REIT Law (the "Property Management Fee").
+The Property Management Fee is structured to ensure that the Property Manager provides superior service to the Company and the Properties that the Property Manager oversees.
 As such, the Property Management fee is calculated based on the Company's Gross Rental Income and EBITDA.
 For the avoidance of doubt, the Company's EBITDA includes interest income from finance lease.
 For the purposes of calculating the Property Management Fee, Gross Rental Income is defined as the total amount payable by all tenants and licensees pursuant to a lease or license, which includes rent and fees payable under such lease or license agreement and related service charges.
-Please refer to The Fund Manager and Property Manager a
+Please refer to The Fund Manager and Property Manager section for the formula to be used in computing the Property Management Fee: